Bharat1002/Keeper-App/README.md

 # Keeper-App

-This is a simple Notes app made with react.
+This is a Notes app made with react.
+User Can Create Notes and able to delete it.

 ## Setup
 clone the repo in your directory